CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description with excellent trigger term coverage and completeness.
-The extensive list of trigger phrases ensures reliable skill selection, and the explicit negative boundary prevents conflicts with the issue creation skill.
-The main weakness is that the core capability description could be slightly more specific about what concrete actions are performed beyond browse/select/route.
+This description excels at trigger term coverage and completeness, with an exhaustive list of natural phrases and a clear negative boundary distinguishing it from the issue creation skill.
+The main weakness is that the core capability description could be more specific about what concrete actions are performed beyond browse/select/route.
+The description is functional and effective for skill selection despite being somewhat verbose.

 DimensionReasoningScore